 Delivery Man

-1. Supply a Demand - Another way to identify your audience, or at least scale your existing market, is to research the market to check if they are a need that you can fill.
+1. Supply a Demand - Another way to identify your audience, or at least scale your existing market, is to research the market to check if there is a need that you can fill.
 You can leverage this as you can potentially be the lead that fills this part of the market.

 Target Persona